 - Fridge: Keep jam stored in a jar with an airtight light for up to 10 days in the fridge once opened.
 It will remain fresh and ready to eat for up to 1 month if left unopened.

 - Freezer: Make a batch of blueberry freezer jam by transferring the preserves to a freezer-safe jar or freezer bag.
 Leave room for the jam to expand as it freezes.
 Keep it frozen for up to 1 year.
-Thaw in the fridge and enjoy it however and whenever you’d like!
+Thaw in the fridge and enjoy.

 More Blueberry Recipes to Make